-- Talk with you about the kind of anesthesia (medication to make you sleep) you will receive.
+- Talk with you about the kind of anesthesia you’ll get.

-- Answer any questions you may have about your anesthesia.
+- Answer questions you have about anesthesia.

-You will receive oxygen through a thin tube that rests below your nose called a nasal cannula.
+You will get oxygen through a thin tube called a nasal cannula that rests below your nose.
 A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.